edxhayter/dbt_jinja_union/README.md

 ### Intro

-This repo is designed to demonstrate how dbt using JINJA can simplify SQL code and make develipers lives easier.
+This repo is designed to demonstrate how dbt using JINJA can simplify SQL code and make developers lives easier.
 A common occurence in data prep is to consolidate data of the same structure from different files or sources into a consolidated table.
 Unions, stacking data on top of each other is the means of achieving this consolidated outcome.
 In software like Tableau Prep and Alteryx, functionality is offered for wild-card unions that union same-structured tables quickly with a few button clicks.
 In languages such as Python this functionality can be replicated with a loop.
 In SQL, a union is constructed with a keyword (UNION ALL or UNION DISTINCT) between queries that produce an output of matching schema.

     UNION DISTINCT will deduplicate the output whereas UNION ALL as the name implies will return all rows regardless of duplication.

 The gripe with a setup like this is if you have multiple data sources to consolidate, whether it be a table for each country, a table for each year or month of data, the task of manually listing out all the sources one after another seperated by a UNION keyword is tedious and not very easily updated to new data.
 If you have a new year of data you would need to add to the query with a new SELECT statement from the new year of data.